mafik/automat/README.md

 Automat is a tangible interface for virtual objects.

 Its objective is to be able to semi-autonomously play a variety of games.
-This is a first step towards a more general environment for interacting with computers.
+This is the first step towards a more general environment for interacting with computers.

 # Status